MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

 #### Task 1: Deploy an Azure VM by using an ARM template

 1. On **SEA-ADM1**, switch to the browser window displaying the Azure portal.
-1. In the Azure portal, on the toolbar, in the **Search resources, services, and docs** text box, search for and select **Template deployment (deploy using custom templates)**.
+1. In the Azure portal, on the toolbar, in the **Search resources, services, and docs** text box, search for and select **Deploy a Custom Template**.
 1. In the **Custom deployment** page, select **Build your own template in the editor**.
 1. On the **Edit template** page, select **Load file**, upload the template file **template.json** that you edited in the previous exercise, and then select **Save**.
 1. On the **Custom deployment** page, select **Edit parameters**.